tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

   sdf = DataFrame(stream, example=example)
   ```

 * New data is fetched from the Kraken exchange via the CCXT API and processed as a new DataFrame `df` that matches the format of the `example` DataFrame.
-This new DataFrame is then emitted to the Stream and hvplot uses the streaming DataFrame to update the plot.
+This new DataFrame is then emitted to the Stream, and hvplot uses the streaming DataFrame to update the plot.

   ```python
   kraken = ccxt.kraken(